raa14gon/70sCarCulture-s/README.md

 ## 📦 Deployment

+## 📦 Deployment

-This project is configured for **Automated Deployment** using GitHub Actions.
+This project is deployed on **Vercel**.

 To deploy changes:
 1.  **Commit and Push** your changes to the `main` branch.
-2. GitHub Actions will automatically build the project and deploy it to the `gh-pages` branch.
+2. Vercel will automatically build and deploy the new version.
-3. Visit your site at: `https://raa14gon.github.io/70sCarCulture-s/`
+3. Visit your site at: `https://carculture-o8opknudb-rafaels-projects-7ed866c3.vercel.app/`

-*(Note: The deployment process may take 1-2 minutes after pushing).*
+*(Note: Ensure your Vercel project settings are using the default Output Directory `dist`)*

 ## 📂 Project Structure